-Applicants must have earned a Bachelor's degree from an accredited college or university, complete the application process (outlined below), and have completed or plan to complete all prerequisite courses prior to enrollment.
+Applicants must have earned a Bachelor's degree from an accredited college or university, complete the application process (outlined above), and have completed or plan to complete all prerequisite courses with a 2.7 G.P.A. on a 4.0 scale and a "C" or better prior to enrollment.